publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1629.md

 >         “(1)  __In general__  __.—__

->         The Commissioner of the Customs Service \[Bureau of Customs and Border Protection\], in consultation with the Canadian Customs and Revenue Agency (CCRA), shall seek to establish Integrated Border Inspection Areas (IBIAs), such as areas on either side of the United States-Canada border, in which United States Customs officers can inspect vehicles entering the United States from Canada before they enter the United States, or Canadian Customs officers can inspect vehicles entering Canada from the United States before they enter Canada.
+>         The Commissioner of U.S. Customs and Border Protection, in consultation with the Canadian Customs and Revenue Agency (CCRA), shall seek to establish Integrated Border Inspection Areas (IBIAs), such as areas on either side of the United States-Canada border, in which United States Customs officers can inspect vehicles entering the United States from Canada before they enter the United States, or Canadian Customs officers can inspect vehicles entering Canada from the United States before they enter Canada.
 Such inspections may include, where appropriate, employment of reverse inspection techniques.

 >         “(2)  __Additional requirement__  __.—__

->         The Commissioner of Customs, in consultation with the Administrator of the General Services Administration when appropriate, shall seek to carry out paragraph (1) in a manner that minimizes adverse impacts on the surrounding community.
+>         The Commissioner of U.S. Customs and Border Protection, in consultation with the Administrator of the General Services Administration when appropriate, shall seek to carry out paragraph (1) in a manner that minimizes adverse impacts on the surrounding community.

 >         “(3)  __Elements of the program__  __.—__

 >         Using the authority granted by this section and under section 629 of the Tariff Act of 1930 \[[19 U.S.C.
-1629][/us/usc/t19/s1629]\], the Commissioner of Customs, in consultation with the Canadian Customs and Revenue Agency, shall seek to—
+1629][/us/usc/t19/s1629]\], the Commissioner of U.S. Customs and Border Protection, in consultation with the Canadian Customs and Revenue Agency, shall seek to—

 >             “(A) locate Integrated Border Inspection Areas in areas with bridges or tunnels with high traffic volume, significant commercial activity, and that have experienced backups and delays since September 11, 2001;